acn-sbuad/learning-functions/task-cosmostrigger.md

 **Alternative A: Create a database in an Azure Subscription you control**

-1. In a browser, go to https://portal.azure.com
+1. In a browser, go to the [Azure portal](https://portal.azure.com)
 2. Type in `Cosmos DB` in the search bar and select the _Azure Cosmos DB_ service

    ![Azure Portal Search bar](images/portal-searchbar.png)